 A Northwest songster of note, Paula Tutmarc-Johnson was born into Northwest music royalty.
 Her father was 1920s Seattle radio star, pioneering 1930s electric-guitar maker, music teacher, and bandleader Paul Tutmarc Sr. (1896-1972).
-Her mother was the 1950s country/pop star and music producer "Bonnie Guitar" Tutmarc (b.
-1923).
+Her mother was the 1950s country/pop star and music producer "Bonnie Guitar" Tutmarc (1923-2019).
 Raised in Seattle, Renton, and Orting, Paula went with Bonnie to Hollywood at age 15 to record an album of folk-pop songs with famous top-tier session players.
 In 1965 -- promoted as "Alexys" -- she scored a Top-10 regional radio hit with her tune "Freedom's Child," and in 1966 her band performed at the Seattle Center Coliseum on the same bill with such big-time stars as the Beach Boys and the Yardbirds.
 In the late 1960s she resurfaced with the Maple Valley-based hippie band Peece, playing the outdoor rock festivals of the day.
 Tutmarc married bassist Jerry Johnson, they raised two children, and in the 1970s -- revealing, again, her penchant for adopting stage names -- she performed as "Cookie Irene" and then as "Iris Hill."
 More recently she toured Europe singing rhythm & blues music, and as an entrepreneurial businesswoman, operated her own Two Vaults Art Gallery in Tacoma before passing away on March 5, 2013.

 Paula Irene Tutmarc was the daughter of two prominent Seattle musicians: radio star, electric-guitar manufacturer, and longtime music teacher Paul Tutmarc and nationally famed country/pop singer and record producer Bonnie Guitar.
 Tutmarc Sr. had a previous marriage (which resulted in two children, Paul "Bud" Tutmarc Jr. and Jeanne Tutmarc), but he divorced in 1943 and in 1944 married one of his music students, Bonnie Buckingham, from the rural King County town of Auburn.